-(a) Names and relationship with the Group
+(a) Names and relationship with related parties

-The followings are entities that have had transactions with related party during the periods covered in the consolidated financial statements.
+The followings are entities that have had transactions with related party during the periods covered in the consolidated financial statements consolidated financial statements.

-Name of related party Relationship with the Group All directors, general manager and deputy Key management personnel general managers, etc. Shuang Yueh Footwear Ltd. An entity controlled by key management personnel Yueh Ya Chuan Co., Ltd. An entity controlled by key management personnel Learn Jet International Ltd. An associate
+Name of related party Relationship with the Group All directors, general manager and deputy general managers, etc. Key management personnel Shuang Yueh Footwear Ltd. An entity controlled by key management personnel Yueh Ya Chuan Co., Ltd. An entity controlled by key management personnel Learn Jet International Ltd. An associate